 Congratulations!
 Your application to Cultural Vistas for sponsorship under the J-1 visa for Intern or Trainee has been approved!
-Your documents for sponsorship have been mailed to you.
 Cultural Vistas will be the legal sponsor for your J-1 visa and responsible for your stay in the United States during your internship or on-the-job training program with a host employer in the United States.

-Cultural Vistas has authorization from the U.S. Department of State to sponsor foreign citizens under the J-1 visa program, and to issue the Certificate of Eligibility document (DS-2019 form) that entitles individuals to apply for a J-1 visa at a U.S. Embassy or Consulate overseas.
+Cultural Vistas has authorization from the U.S. Department of State to sponsor foreign citizens under the J-1 visa program, and to issue the Certificate of Eligibility document (Form DS-2019) that entitles individuals to apply for a J-1 visa at a U.S. Embassy or Consulate overseas.

 Here you will find step-by-step instructions and the items you need to apply for your J-1 visa and start your training program.

 STEP 1 - Obtaining Your J-1 Visa and U.S. Entry This section contains your sponsorship documents and related information on preparing your visa application.
 This section will provide all the information you need to know to apply for your visa.
 Canadian citizens do NOT have to apply at the U.S. Consulate for a J-1 visa stamp.

 The Step 1 materials were mailed to the address you provided Cultural Vistas.
 These materials include:

 Please read through the following STEP 1 page for important information and instructions on how to obtain your J-1 visa from the U.S. Consulate or Embassy.
 Note there are special instructions for Canadian citizens.
 Please contact Cultural Vistas if you have questions.